Typhoon Warren: Meteorological history

 Typhoon Warren developed from an area of disorganized convection in the eastern Caroline Islands that was first noted by the Joint Typhoon Warning Center (JTWC) on July 11.
 An increase in organization and improved upper-level outflow promoted the JTWC to raise its development chances.
 A Tropical Cyclone Formation Alert was issued for the system, which was located around 330 km southeast of Guam, at 05:30 UTC on July 12.
 Shortly thereafter, the Japan Meteorological Agency (JMA) declared the system a tropical depression At noon, satellite images showed a central dense overcast and satellite intensity estimates supported winds of 35 mph.
 At 16:00 UTC on July 12, the JTWC classified the system as a tropical depression.
 Tracking westward, the depression passed within 100 km north of Guam.
 On the morning of July 13, the depression was upgraded into Tropical Storm Warren by the JTWC, although post-storm analysis revealed that the depression actually became a tropical storm late on July 12.
 At 00:00 UTC on July 14, the JMA declared the system a tropical storm, with the JTWC upgrading Warren to a typhoon that evening.

-Tracking west-northwestward while also accelerating, Warren continued to gradually deepen, and on the morning of July 15, the JMA designated Warren a severe tropical storm.
+Tracking west-northwestward while also accelerating, Warren continued to gradually deepen.
+On the morning of July 15, the JMA designated Warren a severe tropical storm.
 At the time of the upgrade, Warren was located around 1360 km east of Manila.
 Twenty-four hours later, the JMA upped Warren into a typhoon.
-Around this time, the storm entered a rapid intensification phase that commenced with the JTWC estimating that Warren reached its peak intensity of 130 mph, equal to a low-end Category 4 hurricane on the Saffir-Simpson scale, on July 16.
+Around this time, the storm entered a rapid intensification phase, with the JTWC estimating that Warren reached its peak intensity of 130 mph, equal to a low-end Category 4 hurricane on the Saffir-Simpson scale, on July 16.
 Around the same time, the JMA estimated that Warren achieved its peak intensity of 105 mph and a minimum barometric pressure of 940 mbar.

 While tracking across the Philippine Sea, many tropical cyclone forecast models showed Warren tracking northward near Taiwan and eventually recurving out to sea.
-However, forecasters at the JTWC continued to predict a westward motion because satellite imagery and mid-level synoptic analysis showed a subtropical ridge to its north.
+Forecasters at the JTWC continued to predict a westward motion because satellite imagery and mid-level synoptic analysis showed a subtropical ridge to its north.
 According to the JTWC, the typhoon weakened slightly on July 17, though data from the JMA suggested that Warren maintained its maximum intensity until Warren skirted Luzon that evening.
 Land interaction resulted in some weakening, with the JTWC and JMA lowering the intensity of the typhoon to 110 mph and 90 mph at 00:00 UTC on July 18.
 After entering the South China Sea, Warren made landfall near the city of Shantou on the morning of July 19.
 At the time, the JTWC estimated winds of 85 mph while the JMA reported winds of 75 mph.
 The storm rapidly weakened overland, and the storm dissipated on July 20 over the province of Guangdong.